 Smartmin was born out of the frustration of the Django admin site not being well suited to being exposed to clients.
-Smartmin aims to allow you to quickly build scaffolding which you can customize by using Django class based views.
+Smartmin aims to allow you to quickly build scaffolding which you can customize by using Django 1.3's views.